petericebear/petericebear.github.io/content/_blog/2016-05-16-starting-laravel-valet-on-osx.md

 ```
 to /etc/pf.conf.
 Reloading pfctl didn't quite do the trick, but a reboot did.
 Now, the port shows up as open in port scan, and my virtual hosts are served as they should.

-### autostart the PHP and Database services after reboot
+### Autostart the PHP and Database services after reboot

 Brew has a good implementation to start services on your system after reboot.